 There is a far easier, far less expensive way to watch March Madness without cable.
-You can stream every game live using a combination of CBS All Access ($5.99 per month) and Sling TV’s Blue package ($20 per month).
+You can stream every game live using a combination of Paramount+ ($5.99 per month) and Sling TV’s Blue package ($35 per month).

 You should note that TSN is geo-restricted, and to purchase an online pass, you’ll need a credit card linked to a Canadian address.
 If you usually live in Canada, you should still be able to register and watch from abroad with a VPN but otherwise, it’ll be very difficult to use this service.

-In the UK, March Madness 2020 will air exclusively on BT Sport.
+In the UK, March Madness 2022 will air on BT Sport and ESPN Player.
 If you’re already a BT Sport subscriber, you can log in and stream every game for free.
 Don’t have cable?
 No problem; BT Sport recently introduced an online-only plan that costs £25 per month.
 Unfortunately, there’s no free trial, though.
 ESPN Player, on the other hand, offers a seven-day free trial, after which its costs £9.99 per month.

 Australian basketball fans can follow all of the action live on ESPN or Kayo.
-If you’re a Foxtel or Fetch customer, you may be able to stream this year’s March Madness tournament for free using the Foxtel Go or WatchESPN apps, respectively.
+If you’re a Foxtel or Fetch customer, you should be able to stream this year’s March Madness tournament for free on ESPN using the Foxtel Go or WatchESPN apps.
 You can also sign up for Foxtel Now if you don’t have cable, but the required packages will cost you $54 AUD per month.

 Instead, if you don’t have cable, you’d be better off watching on Kayo.
-This service costs $25 AUD per month and will show every 2020 NCAA March Madness fixture live.
-There’s also a two-week free trial, so if you’re only interested in the latter stages of the competition, you’ll be able to watch the final 16 games for free.
+This service costs $25 AUD per month and will show every 2022 NCAA March Madness fixture live.
+There’s also a two-week free trial, so if you’re only interested in the latter stages of the competition, you’ll be able to watch the second half of the tournament for free.